 Sound familiar?
 You’re not alone.
-Rear end collisions happen everywhere, every day.
-They’re among the most common types of traffic accidents in the country… and even at slow speeds, they can cause serious injuries.
+Rear-end collisions happen everywhere, every day.
+They’re among the most common types of traffic accidents in the country, and even at slow speeds, they can cause serious injuries.

-What to Do After a Rear End Collision Injury
+What to Do After a Rear-end Collision Injury

-Exchange information with the other driver(s) involved.
+- Exchange information with the other driver(s) involved.
 Get their name, phone number, insurance information, and license plate number.

-Next, talk to an experienced car accident injury attorney about your right to seek compensation for your injuries.
-In our experience, we’ve seen many people hesitate to seek legal advice for rear end accident injuries.
-Maybe they have a picture in their minds of a plaintiff wearing a foam collar trying to squeeze a few bucks out of a defendant (or an insurance company).
-Try not to feel that way.
+- Next, talk to an experienced car accident injury attorney about your right to seek compensation for your injuries.
+In our experience, we’ve seen many people hesitate to seek legal advice for rear-end accident injuries.
+This mistake ends up diminishing their settlement or having the case dismissed entirely!

 Don’t compare yourself to others, either.
-If you got lucky and your accident did not cause major damage to your car or inflict a life-threatening injury, that doesn’t mean your legal rights are any less important or your claim to compensation is any less valid.
+If you got lucky and your auto accident did not cause major damage to your car or inflict a life-threatening personal injury, that doesn’t mean your legal rights are any less important or your compensation claim is any less valid.

 Let’s start with the basics.
 Imagine there are two cars: the leading car and the trailing car.
 The trailing car is traveling faster than the leading car.
 The leading car may even be at rest at a stop sign or red light, or parked in a parking space.